Life • 11/07/2022

 7. What Weakens My Self-Confidence?

 Self-improvement requires enough confidence in yourself to believe in your dreams or goals.
-You should also be able to cheer yourself on while you’re struggling to grow.
+You should also be able to cheer yourself on while struggling to grow.
 What’s currently holding you back?
 Think about removing those things by journaling about how you’ll dismantle negative self-talk or anything else that tears you down.
+Start with a list of confidence-weakening factors and list three ways to tackle each.

 8. What Parts of My Life Make Me Happy?